Human Rights Tribunal of Quebec: History

 The Human Rights Tribunal was created in accordance with the Quebec Charter of Human Rights and Freedoms.

 The Tribunal was in fact born on December 10, 1990, pursuant to the Loi modifiant la Charte des droits et libertés de la personne concernant la Commission et instituant le Tribunal des droits de la personne, tabled in the National Assembly by Gil Rémillard, then Minister of Justice of Quebec, and adopted on June 22, 1989.
 This law modified the mechanism that ensured the protection of rights and freedoms in the Province, consisting solely of the Commission des droits de la personne at the time (in 1995, the Commission des droits de la personne became the Commission des droits de la personne et des droits de la jeunesse).
 The purpose of this law was to correct the difficulties highlighted in a 1988 report filed by the Committee on Institutions of the National Assembly, notably the restrictive interpretation of the Charter by the ordinary courts, the delays at the commission as well as the contradictory roles assumed by the commission.

 In 1990, the Government of Quebec appointed Michèle Rivet, judge of the Court of Quebec, as President of the Human Rights Tribunal.
 She presided the Tribunal until 2010.
 Michèle Pauzé subsequently presided the Tribunal from 2010 to 2014.
 As of September 1, 2014, Ann-Marie Jones assumes the presidency of the Human Rights Tribunal.
+The Honourable Madeleine Aubé assumed the presidency of the Tribunal from September 2, 2022 to September 2, 2024.
+Since September 3, 2024, the Honourable Christian Brunelle has been Acting President of the Tribunal.

-Past judgements
+Past judgments

 Since its creation, the Tribunal had rendered numerous judgments concerning new questions of law, including: